kuusamo/core/readme.md

 To do list
 ----------

+* Inline form sizing
+* User view screen should be prettier (with cards)
-* What even is the homepage?
+* Set the user status
-* Folders that don't exist on file system
-* User management
+* Create user

 Roadmap